tndrle/PyLuaTeX/README.md

   Demonstrates how *matplotlib* plots can be generated and included in a document
 * `matplotlib-pgf.tex`
   Demonstrates how *matplotlib* plots can be generated and included in a document using *PGF*
+* `typesetting-example.tex`
+  The code typesetting example below
+* `typesetting-listings.tex`
+  A detailed example for typesetting code and output with the *listings* package
+* `typesetting-minted.tex`
+  A detailed example for typesetting code and output with the *minted* package

 For more intricate use cases have a look at our tests in the folder `test`.